altBeck/altBeck/README.md

 ### Hi there 👋
 I'm a UI designer and front-end developer.
 I enjoy wireframing, UI, UX and product design.
 I also enjoy implementing my designs with web development languages (HTML, CSS, JavaScript) and frameworks like bootstrap and React.

-I'm currently an intern to the ongoing HNGi8 Internship, and i'm open to collaborations, contributions to open source and job opportunities.
+I'm currently open to collaborations, contributions to open source and job opportunities.

 ## Skills and Experience
 * 💻 HTML, CSS, JS